What Kung Fu Movies Taught Me About Great Photography

 Watching TV late at night.
 They're corny, predictable, and the acting isn't very good - but they're always fun to watch (and usually a good cure for insomnia).
 You'd be surprised what they can teach you, even about something like photography.

 Training is Key

 Many Kung Fu movies start off with a boy of no particular note, who finds out he's destined to defeat some unstoppable evil.
 But first, he'll have to train his body, and his mind, to become solid as a rock.
 The movie Invincible Shaolin has some great training scenes, like this one.

-You don't have to do pushups with a rock on your back, but training and practice is essential for a photographer.
+You don't have to do pushups with a rock on your back, but training and practise is essential for a photographer.
 You'll need focus and discipline, and most importantly, you're going to need a plan.

-Sit down and write out a short list of skills you want to learn, and then figure out how to get that knowledge.
-You can learn a lot from Google, but eventually you're going to need to start taking pictures and discovering for yourself what works.
+Sit down and write out a shortlist of skills you want to learn, and then figure out how to get that knowledge.
+You can learn a lot from Google, but eventually, you're going to need to start taking pictures and discovering for yourself what works.

 Or, you can consider taking a photography class, which leads us into the next lesson that Kung Fu movies taught me.

 Old Masters are always given a lot of respect in Kung Fu movies, and with good reason.
 Though they may be old, they're still fast and strong, and more importantly, they always seem to know where the next punch is coming from.
 Since they can predict your next move, they're always one step ahead.